paljs/docs/src/pages/plugins/delete.md

 ## Introduction

 Prisma Delete is a plugin built for making delete operations in prisma [Prisma](https://prisma.io).
-Its a feature that utilizes the comments area in prisma.schema to annotate delete side effects on relations.
+It's a feature that utilizes the comment's area in `prisma.schema` to annotate delete side effects on relations.
 This is a necessary feature as the official Prisma Migrate Cli has not released a standardized way to resolve `Relation onDelete`.

-P.S.
-Prisma Delete uses Pal.js's `Schema` cli to generate a schema file for reference in our code in the server side to check for the types.
-The schema file will reside one level above the graphql models generated from the server side code.
-For example, when you have your models generated in the /api/graphql, a schema will be generated in the /api directory.

 **CONTENT**